run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/register-a-service.md

 title:  Register / Edit a Service
 Description: This feature provides a variety of actions, such as including, changing, and deleting a service.

-# Register / edit a Service
+# Register / Edit a Service

 The service registration is divided in two types: